-Planned Residential Development Permit (PRD) - Bonus Density and Density Transfer
+Planned Residential Development Permit (PRD)

 The proposed project will be compatible with the surrounding residential neighborhood.
-A Planned Residential Development at this location allows for flexibility and creativity in design that addresses the site's geography while allowing for residential amenities and gathering areas for residents.
-The proposed project is requesting a density of 4.24 dwelling units per acre and the design incorporates the following requirements to qualify for the Maximum Bonus Density and Density Transfer:
+A Planned Residential Development at this location allows for flexibility and creativity in design, while allowing for residential amenities and gathering areas for residents.